bucketco/bucket-javascript-sdk/packages/vue-sdk/README.md

 ### `useFeature()`

 Returns the state of a given feature for the current context.
-The composable provides access to feature flags and their configurations.
+The composable provides access to flags and their configurations.

 `useFeature()` returns an object with this shape: